sparkflows/sparkflows-docs/docs/databricks/databricks-clusters.rst

 Fire Insights enables you to view your Databricks Clusters.
 You can also Start and Stop the Databricks clusters from Fire Insights.

-Go to DATA BROWSERS/Databricks Clusters
+Go to Data Browsers/Databricks Clusters
 ----------------------

 It will display the various Databricks Connections in your Applications.